Johniereed/Target-test-prep-coupon/README.md

 ### 🛍️ BIGGEST Sale of the Year – Target Test Prep Cyber Monday 25% Off!

 Cyber Monday is here!
 Enjoy a flat 25% discount on all TTP courses GMAT, GRE, EA, and SAT.
-Don’t wait this once-a-year deal won’t last!
+Don’t wait, this once-a-year deal won’t last!

 ### 🎃 Special Halloween Sale – Flat 30% Off!